CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 # Dependency Managers

 Generally, good practice when working on large codebases is not to import many 3rd party libraries.
 Especially the huge ones, for example, RxSwift, Alamofire, Moja etc. Those libraries are extraordinarily big and highly likely some of their functionality will never be used.
 This will resolve in having a dead code attached to the project.
 No need to say, the binary size, compile time and most importantly the maintenance will increase heavily.
 With each API change of the library every part of the codebase will have to be adapted.
-Obviously, essential vendor SDKs, like GoogleMaps, Firebase, AmazonSDK and so on will still have to be linked to the project, however, using libraries to provide wrappers around native iOS code should be avoided and developed specifically to the project needs.
+Obviously, essential vendor SDKs, like GoogleMaps, Firebase, AmazonSDK and so on will still have to be linked to the project, however, using libraries to provide wrappers around the native iOS code should be avoided and developed specifically to the project needs.

 In one of my projects I worked on, the compile time of the whole application was at about 20-25 minutes.
 The project was in development for about 8 years and had approximately 80 3rd party dependencies linked via Cocopods.
 That was the biggest problem for taking so much of the compile time.
-I do remember that I spent nearly three full months refactoring the huge codebase into the modular architecture described here, along the way also removed some of the unused libraries, and most importantly removed the Alamofire, RxSwift, RxCocoa, and other big libraries from Cocoapods and linked them via Carthage which decreased the compile time drastically.
+I do remember that I spent nearly three full months refactoring the huge codebase into the modular architecture described here.
+Before the project was modularised with internally developed frameworks maintained as Cocoapods.
+Along the way of refactoring, I also removed some of the unused libraries, and most importantly removed the Alamofire, RxSwift, RxCocoa, and other big libraries from Cocoapods and linked them via Carthage which decreased the compile time drastically.

 Cocopods libraries are compiled every time the project is cleaned while Carthage is compiled only once.
-It produces binaries that are then linked to a project.
+Carthage produces binaries that are then linked to a project.
 Cleaning a project was pretty common thing to do, Xcode has improved in that sense a lot, but with first Swift versions it was nowhere near to be perfect and with clean build most issues disappeared immediately.
 Due to that refactoring, the compile time after cleaning the project was decreased to 10 minutes which was mostly compile of the project source code with a few 3rd party libraries that remained linked via Cocoapods for convenient.

 The way third party libraries are managed and linked to the project matters a lot, especially, when the project is big or is aiming to be big.
 Now let us have a look at the three most commonly used dependency managers on iOS and how to use them in the modular architecture.
 By the most common, I obviously mean Cocopods, Carthage and the new Apple's SwiftPM.